A rugged route around scenic Terrace Pond with a lot of scrambling and potentially tricky wet crossings.

 Hike Directions:

-0.0 – Walk across the street from the lot to the trail kiosk.
-Bear LEFT to start following BLUE (TP North).
+Bear LEFT to start following YELLOW (TP West).
 It’s mostly level at first, crossing some wet areas on large rocks.

 A faint trail on the right scrambles up to an optional view, but there is a better one in just a bit.